Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Si:Bi as a two-qubit system

 \subsection{Scaling with controllable Heisenberg interaction}

 So far we have only described how to perform two-qubit gates in a single site of Si:Bi (or any other nuclear-electronic system obeying the same Hamiltonian and with a large enough hyperfine exchange term).
 This is very limited, however, and we need to be able to scale the system so as to incorporate arbitrarily large numbers of qubits.
-With Si:Bi, the possibility does exist to further utilise the 20 dimensional Hilbert space, which would provide a maximum of 4 qubits.
-This is, however, not scalable, and we will still be limited to just 4 qubits as we cannot create more energy levels within the single-site Si:Bi system.
+With Si:Bi, the possibility does exist to further utilise the 20 dimensional Hilbert space, which would provide a maximum of four qubits.
+This is, however, not scalable, and we will still be limited to just four qubits as we cannot create more energy levels within the single-site Si:Bi system.
 The only feasible option that remains, is to have spatially separated Si:Bi centers, between which we can establish an interaction.
-The original Kane proposal \cite{Kane} envisaged a Heisenberg interaction between nearest neighbour electrons which could be controlled via electric fields.
-This interaction has the form:
+The original Kane proposal \cite{Kane} envisaged a Heisenberg interaction between nearest neighbour electrons which could be controlled via changing the electrostatic potential barrier between the donor sites, that, in turn, alters the degree of electron wavefunction overlap.
+This interaction has the effective form: